vsergeev/cmsis-templates/README.md

 * Makefile, linker script, and all code in the root directory are 100% public domain.

+* `system_LPC11xx.c` configured to use internal 12MHz oscillator and PLL for a system clock of 48MHz.

 See http://vsdev.me/notes/cortex_cmsis/ for more information.

 Check out the lpc13xx, lpc11xx, and lpc8xx branches for other templates.